mariobris/blog/content/articles/crossplane/crossplane-part-3.md

 ## Building Your First Composition

-I will create a simple web application infrastructure composition that includes:
+I will create a simple application infrastructure composition that includes:
 - VPC
 - Subnet
 - EC2 Instance